dgroomes/dgroomes/README-2.md

 General clean ups, TODOs and things I wish to implement for this project:

 * Download the `repos.json` file from the generate script
-* Add my GitHub gists to the README.
+* DONE Add my GitHub gists to the README.
 Automate this process in the generate script.